Special Services and Opportunities

-The Division of Student Access and Success includes the following units: enrollment management and retention, including undergraduate admissions, registrar, financial aid and scholarships, Hispanic outreach, military personnel and veterans' services, and international student services; university college, including college readiness and student assessment, success coaches, early intervention, freshman success seminars and student engagement, and developmental education; Honors College; Campus Life and Student development, including residential learning and living, Morris Recreation Center, Sam Rayburn Student Center, counseling services, diversity affairs, student judicial services, student organizations and activities, applied leadership institute, and student health services; Student Support Services, including Trio programs, career development, and student retention initiatives, Outreach, including off-campus sites and programs and distance education.
+The Division of Student Access and Success includes the following units: Enrollment Management and Retention, including undergraduate admissions, registrar, financial aid and scholarships, Hispanic outreach, military personnel and veterans' services; University College, including college readiness and student assessment, success coaches, early intervention, freshman success seminars and student engagement, and developmental education; Honors College; Campus Life and Student Development, including residential learning and living, Morris Recreation Center, Sam Rayburn Student Center, counseling services, diversity affairs, student judicial services, student organizations and activities, applied leadership institute, and student health services; Student Support Services, including Trio programs, career development, and student retention initiatives; Outreach, including off-campus sites and programs and distance education.

 Texas' Closing the Gaps goals stress the need for higher education institutions to rethink current organizational structures to focus on student access and success.
 A cohesive and unified framework in which academic and social support policies and practices go hand-in-hand with increased expectations for student success is necessary for today's students, particularly those who have traditionally been underserved.